openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 -  *dos:* Applies to ``.zip`` and ``.jar`` files and specifies whether to use DOS line ending conversion on text files.

--  *basepath:* Instructs the unpack stage to strip the specified directories from the source path when unpacking.

 -  *subdir:* Unpacks the specific URL to the specified subdirectory within the root directory.